zeroasiccorp/zaui/static/files/guide/static-files.md

 ---
-title: Zaui Static Files
+title: Static Files
 ---

 # Static files

-All files and directories in 'src/static' will be copied straight into the root of the output build.
+All files and directories in `src/static` and `content/static` will be copied straight into the root of the output build.

 This is useful for robots.txt, _redirects, favicon.jpg etc.

-See [jldec.me](https://github.com/jldec/jldec.me/blob/main/src/static) for an example.
+See [jldec.me](https://github.com/jldec/jldec.me/) for an example.

 ## Prism